Code of conduct

 It is crucial for us to have a robust reporting system that enables us to listen to anyone that might have any concern or suspect in relation to a potential breach of law, company policy or unethical behavior.
 DLL is committed to listening and acting upon your concerns or suspects.

-Our values are rooted in respect, and we encourage you to Speak Up if you become aware of incidents of harassment or discrimination, abuse of power, bullying, fraud, corruption, conflict of interest, or any other behaviors contrary to our Code of Conduct.
+Our values are rooted in respect, and we encourage you to Speak Up if you become aware of any incidents of harassment or discrimination, abuse of power, bullying, fraud, corruption, conflict of interest, or any other behaviors contrary to our Code of Conduct.
 We will endeavor to do what is necessary so that our company is managed in line with our ethical commitments, and you can help us achieve this goal.

 If you wish to report a concern related to a perceived violation of our ethical commitments, you may do so by using our Speak Up reporting channels and directly contacting: